SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 ## Test Types

-**System Testing:** We conducted a complete, integrated system test to evaluate the system's compliance with the specified requirements.
+**System Testing:** We conducted a complete system test to evaluate the system's compliance with the specified requirements.

 ## Test Logistics
 ### Who Will Test Each Functionality
-The Exploratory Testing was conducted by two members of the team, and so was the Manual scripted testing.
+The Exploratory Testing was conducted in pairs, and so was the Manual scripted testing.
 The same set of tests were executed and peer-reviewed.
 This approach ensured comprehensive coverage from multiple perspectives.
 Below is a table of how each test area was distributed in pairs.
 Each pair conducted an extensive testing of each test area.

 **Squad 1:**
 | **Test Area**        | **Reviewed By**   |